foerever/YoutubeTranscriptionMVC/README.md

 https://www.youtube.com/watch?v=kexuG-YcQFA
 ```

 Conveniently for us, youtube actually has ~okay auto generated youtube captions which we'll fetch and turn into our transcript.
-Even more conveniently for us, some other developer (me) already wrote a generalized version that will get the auto generated transcript if the manually created one doesn't exist.
+Even more conveniently for us, some other developer (me) already wrote a generalized version in the model that will get the auto generated transcript if the manually created one doesn't exist.
 This function is `get_transcript()` in the model component.
 Luckily for us, it's very easy to replace the erroneous part in the controller because we're following the MVC design pattern.

 Change the error prone transcribe method used in the controller with the more generalized version.